Stability properties of the colored Jones polynomial: Introduction

-In this paper, we study the effect that a diagram being \emph{non} A-adequate has on the last $n-2$ coefficients of $J_K(n,q)$.
-Recall that $d(n)$ is the minimum degree of $J_K(n,q)$ and $h_n(D)$ is a lower bound of $d(n)$ obtained from a diagram $D$ of $K$.
-It was shown by Kalfagianni and the author \cite{kalee1}, that $d(n) > h_n(D)$ for $n >2$ if $D$ is not $A$-adequate.
-Therefore the colored Jones polynomial can characterize $A$-adequate links.
-Our main result, which extends that of \cite{kalee1}, is the following:
+It is natural to ask whether similar results can be obtained outside the class of semi-adequate links.
+In particular, we consider $h_n(D)$, a lower bound for $d(n)$ from any diagram $D$ of the link, see \eqref{eq:lowerbound}.
+For a $+$-adequate link, we have that $d(n) = h_n(D)$, where $D$ is a $+$-adequate diagram \cite{lick-thistle, fkp:slope}.
+See Corollary \ref{cor:arealize} for a proof of this result.
+If a link does not admit a $+$-adequate diagram, we may ask how $d(n)$ behaves with respect to $h_n(D)$.
+In this paper, we study the effect that a diagram $D$ being \emph{non} $+$-adequate has on the difference $d(n) - h_n(D)$.
+We work with the unreduced version of the polynomial with the normalization convention as specified by Definition \ref{defn:cjp}.
+Kalfagianni and the author have shown that $d(n) > h_n(D)$ for $n >2$ if $D$ is not $+$-adequate \cite{kalee1}.
+Therefore, the colored Jones polynomial can characterize $+$-adequate links.
+Our main result, which extends that of \cite{kalee1}, is the following.